Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 #6\.
 Running Circuitscape from the command line

+??Add cs_run.exe??

 On Linux machines, running Circuitscape from the command line can be useful, especially when running over a network.
 Whether Circuitscape is called from the command line or the graphical user interface, settings (such as input file names) are passed to the main Circuitscape module using a configuration file.
-The configuration file has a .ini extension, and can be edited and saved from the user interface on Linux, Windows, or Mac operating systems.
+The configuration file has a .ini extension, and can be edited and saved from the user interface.
 The file may also be edited directly in a standard text editor.

 To call Circuitscape from the command line in Linux, use the command `python csrun.py [config file]` where `[config file]` is the name (and path, if the file is in a different directory) of the configuration file.

 #7\.
-Using Circuitscape from other programs
+Calling Circuitscape from other programs

 Circuitscape can be invoked from external programs to do computations on rasters and networks and return results.
-It reads user settings from a configuration (.ini) file that can be either created manually, or saved from the user interface (under File >> Save settings).
+It reads user settings from a configuration (.ini) file that can be either created manually or saved from the user interface (under File >> Save settings).

-If the external program can interface with Python packages directly, then the Circuitscape methods can be called directly when Circuitscape is installed as a Python package.
+If the external program can interface with Python packages, then the Circuitscape methods can be called directly when Circuitscape is installed as a Python package.
 For example: